An experienced Tampa car accident attorney is standing by to help you.

 - Potholes or other defective road conditions

-Your lawyer will be able to investigate your accident to determine the precise cause.
-From there, they will be able to identify the liable party, which may be another driver, vehicle manufacturer, or government responsible for maintaining the roadway.
+Your car accident attorney in Tampa will be able to investigate your accident to determine the precise cause.
+From there, they will be able to identify the liable party.
+That may be another driver, vehicle manufacturer, or government responsible for maintaining the roadway.

-Talk to a Tampa Car Accident Attorney Now
+Talk to our Motor Vehicle Accident Attorney in Tampa, FL Now

-Contact Brooks Law Group today to schedule a free consultation to talk to a Tampa car accident lawyer about your case.
+Contact a motor vehicle accident lawyer near you in Tampa, FL, at Brooks Law Group today.
+Let’s schedule a free consultation to talk to an experienced car accident lawyer about your case.
 We can discuss your legal options and explain how we can help you pursue the compensation you deserve.